Former Hartlepool midfielder and current Celtic coach becomes odds-on favourite for vacancy

-Former Hartlepool United midfielder and current Celtic first team coach becomes the odds-on favourite to take over at the Suit Direct Stadium
+Next Hartlepool United manager: Ex-Pools midfielder and current Celtic first team coach favourite with bookies despite reports he will stay in Scotland

 There is a new favourite to take over at the Suit Direct Stadium.

-After former Middlesbrough manager Jonathan Woodgate moved to the front of the odds last week ahead of speculation surrounding the 41-year-old making an appearance at Vale Park on Saturday, the bookmakers have now instilled a new leading candidate for the Hartlepool United vacancy.
+After former Middlesbrough manager Jonathan Woodgate moved to the front of the odds last week ahead of speculation surrounding the 41-year-old making an appearance at Vale Park on Saturday, the bookmakers have now instilled Gavin Strachan as the new leading candidate for the Hartlepool United vacancy.

-And it is a candidate who Pools fans will be familiar with.
+There has since been reports by the Sun’s Alan Nixon that he will be remaining in Scotland, however.

 The 42-year-old arrived from Southend United and scored eight times in total during his spell in the North East.